Then make my joy complete by being like-minded, having the same love, being united in spirit and purpose. — Philippians 2:2, BSB

 My brethren and sisters, plead for the Holy Spirit.
 God stands back of every promise he has made.
 With your Bibles in your hands say, “I have done as thou hast said.
 I present thy promise, ‘Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.’”

 — The Review and Herald, April 30, 1908

-Lord God, I humbly search my heart, help me to put away all differences with other believers so we may draw close together in Christian fellowship.
+Lord God, I humbly search my own heart that I may put away all differences between my fellow believers.
+Help us to draw closer together in Christian fellowship.
 I plead for the fulfillment of Your Holy Spirit.
 Open the way for the truth to enter places of darkness.
-I claim the promised blessing of the gift of Your Spirit, we seek Your blessings that we may be effective witnesses.
+I claim the promised blessing of the gift of Your Spirit and seek Your blessings that we may be effective witnesses.